azat-co/practicalnode/chapter11/chapter11.md

 3. It’s easy to secure and maintain, e.g., no need to set up startup scripts manually.

-Heroku works similarly to [Windows Azure](http://azure.microsoft.com/en-us/) (http://azure.microsoft.com/en-us), [Nodejitsu](https://www.nodejitsu.com/) (https://www.nodejitsu.com), and many others in the sense that you can use Git to deploy applications.
+Heroku works similarly to AWS Beanstalk, [Windows Azure](http://azure.microsoft.com/en-us/) (http://azure.microsoft.com/en-us), or many others in the sense that you can use Git to deploy applications.
 In other words, Heroku uses ubiquitous Git as its deployment mechanism.
-This means that after becoming familiar with Heroku and comfortable with Git, and after creating accounts with Windows Azure, Nodejitsu, and other PaaSs, it’s fairly easy to deploy Node.js apps to them as well.
+This means that after becoming familiar with Heroku and comfortable with Git, and after creating accounts with cloud PaaS providers, it’s fairly easy to deploy Node.js apps to them as well.

 To get started with the process, we need to follow these steps: